-As Mr. Hiroshi Koike has accumulated abundant experience and achievements through his engagement in administration in the legal community, has sound judgment and insight required for auditing business execution and has worked to strengthen governance such as auditing overall business execution as an outside Audit & Supervisory Board member of the Company, we have judged that he is suitable as a director who is an Audit and Supervisory Committee member.
-As he meets the "Independence Standards for Outside Directors and Outside Corporate Auditors" of the Company and presents no conflict of interest risk with ordinary shareholders, the Company has designated him as independent director.
+As Mr. Hiroshi Koike has accumulated abundant experience and achievements through his engagement in administration in the legal community, has sound judgment and insight required for auditing supervising business execution and has worked to strengthen governance such as auditing overall business execution as an outside Audit & Supervisory Board member and a director who is an Audit and Supervisory Committee member of the Company, we have judged that he is suitable as a director who is an Audit and Supervisory Committee member.